-Engaging with stakeholders is usually considered germane to corporate policy with regard to sustainability, and this is no less the case with the Platform.
+Engaging with stakeholders is usually considered germane to corporate policy with regard to sustainability, and this is no less the case with CBS Sustainability.
 Collaboration and stakeholder involvement – both internally and externally – are key priorities.
-The Sustainability Platform is particularly keen on developing cross-departmental research and teaching collaboration.
+CBS Sustainability is particularly keen on developing cross-departmental research and teaching collaboration.
 We work closely with the following student organizations, offices and centres at CBS:

 Apart from CBS faculty, other important stakeholders are:

 - Other (international) stakeholders, e.g. NGOs and government agencies

 CBS Sustainability engages in a CBS alumni organization for sustainability on Linkedin.
 We aspire to activate this community of 500 members through a series of events and initiatives with the long-term goal of establishing a self-sufficient alumni organization and engaging alumni in sustainability research projects, as guest lecturers, and as mentors for CBS students interested in sustainability.
 Please click here if you are a CBS alumni that would like to join the network.
 We also welcome alumni to contact us regarding ways that you can contribute individually through mentoring or guest lecturing or if you have ideas for events or assiting with the development of a self-sufficient alumni organization.